edcorant/Tip_Calculator/README.md

 - [ ] Division of grand total by number of patrons in party
 - [ ] Custom font for currency text
 - [ ] Settings page to change the sliders' ranges
+- [ ] UI element constraints to allow for auto-resize (iPhone portrait view only)

 ## Video Walkthrough